 Entropy is a measure of the number of ways a thermodynamic system can be arranged, commonly described as the "disorder" of a system.
-This concept is fundamental to physics and chemistry, and is used in the Second law of thermodynamics, which states that the entropy of a closed system may never decrease.
+This concept is fundamental to physics and chemistry, and is used in the Second law of thermodynamics, which states that the entropy of a closed system (meaning it doesn't exchange matter or energy with its surroundings) may never decrease.
 This means that the "multiplicity", or number of ways a system can be arranged will never decrease, and that the system will naturally tend to higher disorder.
-The maximum disorder of a system occurs when it is at thermal equilibrium, therefore this is what all isolated systems will tend to over time.
+The maximum disorder of a system occurs when it is at thermal equilibrium, therefore, this is what all isolated systems will tend to over time.

 Entropy can also be described as a system's thermal energy per unit temperature that is unavailable for doing useful work.
 Therefore entropy can be regarded as a measure of the effectiveness of a specific amount of energy.
 Shown in Figure 1, this is represented as the "energy quality", which decreases as the entropy of a system increases.
 It can be seen that heat has a lower energy quality than mechanical energy or electricity, so this can be used to understand why an amount of heat cannot be converted completely into the same amount of these higher quality forms of energy.